-South Head is known for its sheer ocean cliffs and military history.
-But it's the picture-perfect views most likely to keep you coming back again and again.
+South Head is known for its sheer ocean cliffs, military history, and the whimsical-looking Hornby Lighthouse.
+But it's the picture-perfect ocean views most likely to keep you coming back again and again.

 Swim at Camp Cove or at Lady Bay Beach and stop to see the Dunbar shipwreck memorial and site.
 You’re bound to be hungry after all that sea air – stop for fish and chips in Robertson park or at one of Watson’s Bay’s restaurants.